 Even if your mode of transport doesn’t take the most direct route, you pay for the least number of zones on the map.
 In the following map, this journey travels through 7 zones.
 You only pay for 3 zones, however, because that is the least number of zones from your location.

 Scandinavia Standard has updated the latest travel price list and provided you with an easy to read English version that includes Rejsekort prices.
-This is valid from the 18th January 2016.

 1) Valid in all zones